Craytor/lumen-status/readme.md

 * Swap
 * CPU
 * ... and more

+## Why Lumen?
+I wanted to explore Lumen!
+Lumen was released just a few days before I started to make this app - and I will continue updating this app to keep it in good condtions.

 #### Configuration
 You can configure the server name (`LS__SERVER_NAME`), server description (`LS__SERVER_DESCRIPTION`), text color (`LS__TEXT_COLOR`), and server background (`LS__SERVER_BACKGROUND`) environmental variables by editing the .env file.
 This allows you to specify these values.
 If you don't specify these values, your page will look pretty plain.
 That's about it.